 But parabens are part of the picture, and what many scientists believe is that when combined parabens (and other xenoestrogens) could create an “estrogenic stimulus” far beyond what each would do individually.
 Doctors are taking this seriously, and so should we.

 How to recognize a paraben in an ingredients list.

 The diagram above shows the structure of a methylparaben, but parabens don’t look like that when in toiletries and cosmetics.
 You won’t find them by looking in the bottle, but sometimes you will find them listed among the ingredients on the bottle or packaging.

 Common parabens used in cosmetics are:

 However sometimes parabens go by different names.
-See the blue box to the right for a link to a full list of the different names used for parabens.
+See this article on Chemicalland21 for a full list of the different names used for parabens.

 A quicker way to assess ingredients

 The list of variations is long, and the names unfamiliar to most of us, so the chances are you won’t be able to remember each one when out shopping.
 Therefore let’s return to paraben’s full name for a few clues: alkyl esters of p-hyroxybenzoic acid.